Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

 #### Cheat Sheet: NIC
 <details>
 <summary>
-Expand to see how you can create a subnet
+Expand to see how you can create a NIC
 </summary>

 ```yaml